 Above: New Taipei Art Museum by Synthesis Design + Architecture; rendering by DBOX

 Finally, after weeks of anticipation, the most inspiring ArchViz competition of the year is here.
 We’re thrilled to declare the One Rendering Challenge officially open for entries!
-Waste no time in submitting your renderings before the Regular Entry Deadline on December 20 for a chance at $2,500 and a host of other great prizes:
+Waste no time in submitting your renderings before the Final Entry Deadline at midnight on January 10 for a chance at $2,500 and a host of other great prizes:

 The inaugural One Rendering Challenge is brought to you in partnership with Fiverr, where you can find the services you need for your architecture projects and more.

 Your task is simple: Create one rendering that powerfully communicates an architectural form or space and the experience of those that would inhabit it.
 It can be located anywhere in the world and be at any scale, and should tell a compelling story through architectural means.